+3.2.4 Waiving family contributions/co-payments

-3.2.3 Does the Lead Agency use other factors in addition to income and family size to determine each family's co-payment (658E(c)(3)(B))?
-Reminder ' Lead Agencies may NOT use cost of care or amount of subsidy payment in determining copayments (98.45(k)(2)). ✓ No. Yes, check and describe those additional factors below. a.
-Number of hours the child is in care.
-Describe: b.
-Lower co-payments for a higher quality of care, as defined by the state/territory.
-Describe: c.
-Other.
-Describe: 3.2.4 The Lead Agency may waive contributions/co-payments from families whose incomes are at or below the poverty level for a family of the same size (98.45(k)) or for families who are receiving or needing to receive protective services, on a case-by-case basis, as determined for purposes of CCDF eligibility, or who meet other criteria established by the Lead Agency (98.45(k)(4)).
+The Lead Agency may waive contributions/co-payments from families whose incomes are at or below the poverty level for a family of the same size (98.45(k)) or for families who are receiving or needing to receive protective services, on a case-by-case basis, as determined for purposes of CCDF eligibility, or who meet other criteria established by the Lead Agency (98.45(k)(4)).
 Does the Lead Agency waive family contributions/co-payments for any of the following?
 Check all that apply.

-No, the Lead Agency does not waive family contributions/co-payments.
-Yes, the Lead Agency waives family contributions/co-payments.
-If yes, identify and describe which families have their family contributions/co-payments waived. a.
+- [] No, the Lead Agency does not waive family contributions/co-payments. - [x] Yes, the Lead Agency waives family contributions/co-payments.
+If yes, identify and describe which families have their family contributions/co-payments waived. - [x] a.
 Families with an income at or below the Federal poverty level for families of the same size.
 Describe the policy and provide the policy citation.